-13. Plaintiff Dr. Craig M. Wax, D.O., is an adult individual residing at 155 N. Main Street, Mullica Hill, NJ.
-Dr. Wax is an osteopathic physician certified by the AOBFP.
+19. Plaintiff Dr. Craig M. Wax, D.O., is an adult individual residing at 155 N. Main Street, Mullica Hill, NJ.
+Dr. Wax is an osteopathic physician certified by the AOBFP who has purchased an AOA membership.

-14. Plaintiff Richard Renza, D.O., is an adult individual residing at 6410 New Jersey Ave., Wildwood Crest, NJ.
-Dr. Renza is an osteopathic physician certified by the AOBFP.
+20. Plaintiff Richard Renza, D.O., is an adult individual residing at 6410 New Jersey Ave., Wildwood Crest, NJ.
+Dr. Renza is an osteopathic physician with a "lifetime" board certification from the AOBFP who has purchased an AOA membership.

-Plaintiff Dr. Roy Stoller, D.O., is an adult individual residing at 222 Sykes Lane, Wallingford, PA.
-Dr. Stoller is an osteopathic physician certified by the American Osteopathic Board of Facial Plastic Surgery.
+21. Plaintiff Dr. Roy Stoller, D.O., is an adult individual residing at 222 Sykes Lane,Wallingford, PA.
+Dr. Stoller is an osteopathic physician certified by the American OsteopathicBoard of Facial Plastic Surgery who has purchased an AOA membership.

-16. The AOA is a non-profit corporation incorporated under the laws of Illinois, and is headquartered at 142 East Ontario Street, Chicago, IL.
+22. The AOA is a non-profit corporation incorporated under the laws of Illinois, and is headquartered at 142 East Ontario Street, Chicago, IL.